open-contracting/deploy/docs/how-to/update.rst

 Check history
 -------------

 The files in this repository were originally in the `opendataservices-deploy <https://github.com/OpenDataServices/opendataservices-deploy>`__ repository.
 You can `browse <https://github.com/OpenDataServices/opendataservices-deploy/tree/7a5baff013b888c030df8366b3de45aae3e12f9e>`__ that repository from before the change.
+That repository was itself re-organized at different times.
+You can browse: `before moving content from *.conf to *.conf.include <https://github.com/OpenDataServices/opendataservices-deploy/tree/4dbea5122e1fc01221c8d051efc99836cef98ccb>`__.